 Can you tell I’ve been feeling a little crafty lately?
-Between all the running around we did all summer and then Princess not wanting a birthday party, I think I was feeling a little pent up on the creative front.
+Between all the running around we did all summer and then Maggie not wanting a birthday party, I think I was feeling a little pent up on the creative front.
 Whether it was change in season or that life has calmed down, or perhaps our spending freeze, the need to make pretty things suddenly just exploded out of me and I was powerless to resist.
-I think Husband is concerned that I might start decoupaging the children next.
-Luckily for him, I am down to my last bottle of Mod Podge.
+I think my husband is concerned that I might start decoupaging the children next.
+Luckily for him, I am down to my last bottle of Mod Podge. 😉

 Last October The Nester wrote amazing series called 31 Days of Lovely Limitations, which was all about how much of the beauty in our homes can be found in the struggle we have with our limited resources.
 (It is a must-read!)
 I forget how much more creative I can be when I am forced to use what I have on hand or to stick to a limited budget.
 Too often I will head to the craft store in search of inspiration when all I really had to do was open a closet.